tranminhduy-git/tmduy.github.io/_pages/about.md

   - /about.html
 ---

 Hello there!
-Welcome to visit my personal website.
+Welcome to my personal website.

-I am currently a Master Student at School of Pharmacy, Keimyung University, South Korea, and a Research Assisstant at the Nano-Biopharmaceutics Lab led by Prof. Park Soyeun.
-I have a Bachelor degree in Pharmacy from School of Pharmacy, University of Medicine and Pharmacy at Ho Chi Minh City.
+I am currently a Master Student at School of Pharmacy, Keimyung University in South Korea.
+During master studing, I work as a Research Assisstant at the Nano-Biopharmaceutics Lab led by Prof. Park Soyeun.
+My research interest focuses on drug delivery system that apply nanotechnology.

 Education
 ======
-* M.S. in Pharmaceutical Sciences, School of Pharmacy, Keimyung University, 2028
+* M.S. in Pharmaceutical Sciences, School of Pharmacy, Keimyung University, 2025 - Present
-* B.S. in Pharmacy, School of Pharmacy, University of Medicine and Pharmacy at Ho Chi Minh City, 2024
+* B.S. in Pharmacy, School of Pharmacy, University of Medicine and Pharmacy at Ho Chi Minh City, 2019 - 2024